14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-Every action has a reaction, right?
-Well, the same goes for our decisions at work and in life.
-Before you make a move, think about how it might affect the people around you.
-A little consideration goes a long way in building strong, lasting relationships.
+Every action has a reaction, and that goes for your decisions at work and in your personal life too.
+Before you make a big move, think about how it might affect the people in your orbit.
+A little bit of consideration goes a long way in building the kind of strong, lasting relationships that make life actually worth living.
+Being a lone wolf might feel powerful for a minute, but it’s a very lonely way to live.